guieinloft/guikage/README.md

 # English 🇬🇧

 ### What is my course? 👨🏻‍🎓
-- Second Year - Web Development (Associate Degree) - CTISM - UFSM
+- Second Year - Technical Degree in Web Computing - CTISM - UFSM
 <br>

 ### What programming languages do I know? ⌨